Jerome Township, just outside Dublin, Ohio.

 One cut in the rock in particular is deep enough to call a Rockhouse.
 It will shelter a couple dozen cattle in a storm.
 The rock overhead is higher than a small maple and is rippled like water, and blackened by the smoke of a thousand fires like the ones we were sure the Indians built, and the ones we built, for roasting marshmallows.
 I’d lean back on the log where I’d sit, away from the fire on my face, and strain my neck to watch the sparks shoot up into the black night.
 They’d streak red and yellow as they tracked the rock face out and up to where the crickets sing in the root balls of trees above our faces.

 Sentimental.
-All my life I’ve been secretly worried about all the deaths hidden under the bushes and in the weeds at the side of the roads.
+All my life I’ve been secretly worried about all the laughs and deaths hidden under the bushes and in the weeds at the side of the roads.
 Even in the deep hollers far off the road, in the woods beyond the graveyards.
-Sentimental is as good a word as any, I won’t argue with you, but I don’t use it for this feeling in my interior monologue with my feelings.
+Sentimental is as good a word as any, I won’t argue with you, but then again I don’t seem to use it for this feeling when I look inside at the feeling.
 It doesn’t seem quite accurate.

 I would look across the fire and see my mother, young and pretty, laughing with her brothers.
 We were the city cousins, come back here to the country many weekends in the summer and this cave was as deep in this country as she could burrow.
 30 years before that night, before she ever thought of me, she would have been right there as a young girl, sitting at a fire.